justinecasino/quarry-operations-direct-cost-analysis/README.md

-## Key Insights
-- **Equipment cost is the dominant cost driver (~50%+)** The cost breakdown shows that equipment-related costs make up the largest share of total expenses, significantly influencing overall cost per m³.
-- **Hauling is the most expensive operational process** Among all stages, hauling has the highest total cost, driven by combined fuel usage and equipment cost, making it the most critical area for optimization.
-- **Fuel cost is the second major contributor (~25–27%)** Fuel expenses consistently represent a significant portion of total cost, especially in hauling and extraction activities.
 - **Cost per m³ varies across locations**
     Site comparison indicates differences in cost efficiency, suggesting variability in operations, distance, or equipment utilization.
 - **External services (drilling & blasting) are stable but less dominant** These costs remain relatively constant due to contract-based pricing and contribute less to variability compared to in-house operations.
 - **Short-term trends show relatively stable total cost with fluctuations in fuel-driven processes** Variations in daily cost trends are mainly influenced by fuel consumption and operational activity levels.

+## 📈 Key Insights

+- **Equipment cost is the primary cost driver (~50%+)**
+  Across all sites, equipment-related costs consistently make up the largest portion of total expenses, significantly impacting cost per m³.
+- **Hauling is the most expensive operational stage**
+  The operations cycle breakdown shows that hauling contributes the highest cost due to combined fuel and equipment usage.

+- **Fuel cost is the second largest contributor (~25–30%)**
+  Fuel expenses play a major role, especially in hauling and extraction processes, driving variability in daily costs.

+- **Cost structure is consistent across sites, but efficiency varies**
+  While cost composition is similar, differences in cost per m³ suggest variations in operational efficiency and execution.

+- **External services (drilling & blasting) are stable and predictable**
+  These costs remain relatively constant due to contract-based pricing and have minimal impact on cost fluctuations.

+- **Daily cost fluctuations are driven by operational activity and fuel usage**
+  Variations in trends are mainly influenced by changes in fuel consumption and equipment utilization.

+---

+## 💡 Recommendations

+- **Optimize equipment utilization (Highest Impact)**
+  - Minimize idle time and improve deployment planning
+  - Align equipment usage with production requirements
+  - Evaluate cost efficiency of owned vs rented equipment

+- **Improve hauling efficiency**
+  - Optimize hauling routes and reduce travel distance
+  - Improve truck dispatching and cycle time
+  - Monitor load efficiency and trip productivity

+- **Strengthen fuel cost management**
+  - Track fuel consumption per equipment and per process
+  - Identify abnormal usage patterns
+  - Implement fuel efficiency practices

+- **Benchmark and standardize site performance**
+  - Identify best-performing sites in terms of cost per m³
+  - Apply best practices across all locations

+- **Use cost per m³ as a core KPI**
+  - Monitor regularly at both site and process levels
+  - Use it to guide operational and financial decisions

+---

+## ⚠️ Disclaimer

+This project uses **AI-generated synthetic data** designed to approximate realistic quarry operations.
+It is intended for analytical and portfolio purposes only and does not represent actual company data.